 Bangor State Fair est. 1849

-Celebrating its 170th Year, the Bangor State Fair marries the best in agriculture and recreation for 10 days of fair fun.
+Celebrating its 170th Year in 2019, the Bangor State Fair marries the best in agriculture and recreation for 10 days of fair fun.

 “The Fair” as it’s commonly known, welcomes between 40,000 and 50,000 people each year from across Maine.